Whiteknight/Rosella/libraries/proxy.md

 ### Proxy.Builder.Array

 `Rosella.Proxy.Builder.Array` sets up the proxy to intercept array-like integer keyed accesses.
-If you do not use this Builder, and treat the proxy like an array, you will probably get an error about not having the necessary vtables defined.
+If you do not use this Builder and treat the proxy like an array, you will probably get an error about not having the necessary vtables defined.
 There is no default fallback behavior for proxies for integer keyed access without this builder.

-    using Rosella.build;
-    var factory = build(class Rosella.Proxy.Factory, class My.Test.Class, [
+    var factory = new Rosella.Proxy.Factory(class My.Test.Class, [
-        build(Rosella.Proxy.Builder.Array)
+        new Rosella.Proxy.Builder.Array()
     ]);
     var proxy = factory.create(controller);
     proxy[5] = "hello";